react-z/react-search/README.md

 # react-search

-react-search is a simple search box component using react.js.
+react-search is a simple search box autocomplete component using react.js.

 ![](example/screenshot.png)